GENERAL TERMS AND CONDITIONS

 b.
 The business customer is the bearer of all customer rights and obligations vis-à-vis Mobility (including all payment obligations), regardless of which employees use which products or services.
 The business customer bears full responsibility for the use of the vehicles and the purchase of other products and services by the employees.
 Employees’ culpability shall be attributed to the business customer.

 c.
 Mobility offers various business products, and can create further business products and modify or withdraw existing ones at any time.
 Current business products and the conditions attached to them are available on Mobility’s website.
+By way of deviation from clause 19 a, business customer can reduce policy deductible per claim/damage with the “Liability reduction” and "Liability reduction per journey".

-d.
 In the case of business products, either a personal, non-transferable access medium is issued that bears the name of the employee authorised to use it, or a transferable one that can be freely transferred among employees.

-e.
+d.
 The business customer is responsible for ensuring that employees are aware of, make a note of and comply with all the rights and obligations arising from the contractual relationship between Mobility and the business customer.

-f.
+e.
 Mobility makes information available regarding changes, e.g. concerning products and services, contractual rules, prices, procedures, etc. as follows:

 - In the case of business products with personal non-transferable access media, Mobility informs the employees concerned directly.